mcuringa/mixi/content/courses/maker3/index.md

   obligations.
 - **Attendance grading:**
   - for each lateness less than 10 minutes you will lose 1 point on your final grade
-  - for each absense or lateness more than 10 minutes you will lose 2 points on your final grade
+  - for each absence or lateness more than 10 minutes you will lose 2 points on your final grade
   - if you miss more than 3 of the total 8 in person classes, you may be asked to withdraw and repeat this course
   - The final "mini conference" on Tuesday May 13 is absolutely mandatory.